Harvey Milk: White Night riots

 Acting Mayor Feinstein, Supervisor Carol Ruth Silver, and Milk's successor Harry Britt condemned the jury's decision.
 When the verdict was announced over the police radio, someone sang "Danny Boy" on the police band.
 A surge of people from the Castro District walked again to City Hall, chanting "Avenge Harvey Milk" and "He got away with murder".
 Pandemonium rapidly escalated as rocks were hurled at the front doors of the building.
 Milk's friends and aides tried to stop the destruction, but the mob of more than 3,000 ignored them and lit police cars on fire.
 They shoved a burning newspaper dispenser through the broken doors of City Hall, then cheered as the flames grew.
 One of the rioters responded to a reporter's question about why they were destroying parts of the city: "Just tell people that we ate too many Twinkies.
 That's why this is happening."
 The chief of police ordered the police not to retaliate, but to hold their ground.
-The White Night riots, as they became known, lasted several hours.

 Later that evening, several police cruisers filled with officers wearing riot gear arrived at the Elephant Walk Bar on Castro Street.
 Harvey Milk's protégé Cleve Jones and a reporter for the San Francisco Chronicle, Warren Hinckle, watched as officers stormed into the bar and began to beat patrons at random.
 After a 15-minute melee, they left the bar and struck out at people walking along the street.

 After the verdict, District Attorney Joseph Freitas faced a furious gay community to explain what had gone wrong.
 The prosecutor admitted to feeling sorry for White before the trial, and neglected to ask the interrogator who had recorded White's confession (and who was a childhood friend of White's and his police softball team coach) about his biases and the support White received from the police because, he said, he did not want to embarrass the detective in front of his family in court.
 Nor did Freitas question White's frame of mind or lack of a history of mental illness, or bring into evidence city politics, suggesting that revenge may have been a motive.
 Supervisor Carol Ruth Silver testified on the last day of the trial that White and Milk were not friendly, yet she had contacted the prosecutor and insisted on testifying.
 It was the only testimony the jury heard about their strained relationship.
-Freitas blamed the jury who he claimed had been "taken in by the whole emotional aspect of [the] trial".
+Freitas blamed the jury, who he claimed had been "taken in by the whole emotional aspect of [the] trial".